Natalie Decker: NASCAR and ARCA

 On February 5, 2021, it was announced that Decker would make her debut in the NASCAR Xfinity Series in 2021, driving the No. 23 for RSS Racing/Reaume Brothers Racing in at least five races beginning at the Daytona Road Course with sponsorship from Red Street Records, who will highlight the musicians they work with on the car, Jason Crabb being one of them.
 She remained in the No. 23 after Our Motorsports assumed operations.

 In 2022, she attempted the Daytona season-opener with the No. 33 for Reaume Brothers Racing, but failed to qualify.
 However, she did qualify for the April Martinsville race, driving the No. 28 RSS Racing Ford in a collaboration with RBR.
 She also failed to qualify for the spring race at Talladega driving the No. 13 for MBM Motorsports.
-Decker was also going to run the race at Daytona in August driving the No. 5 for B. J. McLeod Motorsports.
+Decker was also going to run the race at Daytona in August, driving the No. 5 for B. J. McLeod Motorsports.
 However, her sponsor, Diesel Beverages, was not approved in time for the race.
-Diesel Beverages is a hemp/CBD product, which NASCAR had to examine if it would be approved as a sponsor.
+Diesel Beverages is a hemp/CBD product, which NASCAR had to examine to determine if it would be approved as a sponsor.
 She would be replaced in the car by Patrick Emerling.
 Decker stated that she hoped to run a different race later in the season if the sponsor is approved.

 On February 8, 2023, it was announced that Decker would drive part-time for Emerling-Gase Motorsports in the Xfinity Series and the ARCA Menards Series in their No. 53 car in both series.
 It would be her first ARCA start since 2020 as well as EGM's first time fielding an entry in ARCA.

+On February 7, 2024, DGM Racing announced that Decker would drive their No. 36 car in the Xfinity Series season-opener at Daytona.
+Decker was also going to drive the same car at Talladega in April, but like at Daytona in August 2022, had a sponsor that was not approved by NASCAR.
+As a result, DGM withdrew the No. 36 car, and she did not get to run that race.
+She would make another start for the team at Charlotte in May in their No. 92 car.